 - (6) Annual Reports for the past six years. - viii.
 Candidates for promotion may solicit letters on their behalf from reviewers familiar with their credentials from outside the college.
 Such letters go to the Department Chair or Program Director and then to PC as part of the candidate's dossier.
 Letters mandated by the department/program must also be transmitted to PC. - ix.
 After conducting its deliberations, PC reports its recommendations to the President, the Dean of the Faculty/Vice President for Academic Affairs, and the Associate Dean of the Faculty (faculty affairs).
 The Dean of the Faculty/Vice President for Academic Affairs then consults with the Associate Dean of the Faculty (faculty affairs).
 In the event of a disagreement between the Dean of the Faculty/Vice President for Academic Affairs and PC, the Dean of the Faculty/Vice President for Academic Affairs and the Associate Dean of the Faculty (faculty affairs) meet with PC to offer detailed and compelling reasons for such disagreement.
 The Dean of the Faculty/Vice President for Academic Affairs then makes a recommendation to the President, and notifies PC of the recommendation.
 In the rare instance in which the President does not concur with the recommendations of PC, the President meets with PC to offer detailed and compelling reasons for such disagreement.
 Finally, the President's recommendations are reported to the Academic Affairs Committee (AAC) of the Board of Trustees, and PC informs the AAC of the recommendations it made to the President. - x.
 In the event that PC forwards a negative recommendation to the Dean of the Faculty/Vice President for Academic Affairs in a promotion case, PC will also notify the Associate Dean of the Faculty (faculty affairs) of the reasons for the recommendation.
 The Associate Dean of the Faculty (faculty affairs) will present the reasons for a negative recommendation to the candidate.
-In the event that the Dean of the Faculty/Vice President for Academic Affairs or the President forward a negative recommendation, the Associate Dean of the Faculty (faculty affairs) and PC will be notified of the reasons for the recommendation.
-The Dean of the Faculty/Vice President for Academic Affairs will present the reasons for a negative recommendation to the candidate. - xi.
+In the event that the Dean of the Faculty/Vice President for Academic Affairs or the President forward a negative recommendation, the Associate Dean of the Faculty (faculty affairs) and PC will be notified of the reasons for the reasons for a negative recommendation.
+The Academic Affairs will present the reasons for the recommendation.
+The Dean of the Faculty/Vice President for Academic Affairs or the reasons for a negative recommendation.
+The Dean of the Faculty/Vice President for Academic Affairs will present the reasons for a negative recommendation. - xi.
 An individual denied recommendation for promotion may ask for a hearing before CAFR provided such hearing is based on an alleged violation of academic freedom and/or rights; or may file a complaint following the procedures set forth in Part Six, Article VII [Procedures for Resolving Complaints of Harassment or Discrimination against Faculty Members], provided such a complaint is based on alleged harassment or discrimination in violation of the College's policies as outlined in Part Six. - xii.
 Candidates (recommended or not recommended) for promotion shall have access to written materials in the promotion file immediately after the Dean of the Faculty/Vice President for Academic Affairs has made the recommendation known to the candidate, with the exception of solicited letters of evaluation written by department colleagues, departmental colleagues required to write in accordance with department or program personnel procedures, colleagues internal to the college, and colleagues external to the college, which shall remain confidential.
 These materials may only be reproduced by hand written notes.